Dre Campbell Farm

 11 Natural Ways to Get Rid of Darkling Beetles

-An infestation of darkling beetles can cause issues for your plants.
-Both the larvae (often called mealworms) and adults can chew on plant leaves and seedlings [1].
+An infestation of darkling beetles can damage your plants.
+The larvae (often called mealworms) and adults can chew on plant leaves and seedlings [1].

 Some poultry farmers also have a problem with them in their poultry houses.
 However, the key to controlling these beetles is management.

-In this article, you’ll discover several natural remedies and control methods to get rid of darkling beetles in your garden and house.
+In this article, you will discover several natural remedies and control methods to get rid of darkling beetles in your garden and home.

 Identification